patrickenfuego/vapoursynth-screenshots/README.md

 Included is a PowerShell wrapper script (all platforms) to make entering CLI arguments easier.
 Vapoursynth parses arguments from the global dictionary (so no `argparse`), which is pretty tedious to type.
 The PowerShell script gives you tab complete functionality and more input validation.
 It's optional - `screenshots.vpy` works just fine on it's own.

 By default, screenshots are generated with character "tags", or letters that distinguish them and make them easy to sort.
-The script will check for existing tags and increment the characters so the other screenshots are not overwritten.
+The script will check for existing tags and increment the characters so other screenshots in the same directory are not overwritten.

 ---